dsummersl/intmux/README.md

     # Run a script (copies local script to remote host, and executes it)
     intmux --script ./local_script.sh ssh host1 user@host2

+The 'ssh' command can be customized, for alternate connection methods such as
+mosh:

+    intmux ssh --ssh-command mosh host1 user@host2

 **Docker**

 intmux can also be used to connect to all running local docker instances: